torvalds/linux/Documentation/admin-guide/quickly-build-trimmed-linux.rst

 sides already explain this in more detail.

-Temporarily disabling solutions like Secure Boot is another way to make your own Linux boot.
+Temporarily disabling solutions like Secure Boot is another way to make your own GNU/Linux boot.
 On commodity x86 systems it is possible to do this in the BIOS Setup utility; the steps to do so are not described here, as they greatly vary between machines.

-On mainstream x86 Linux distributions there is a third and universal option: disable all Secure Boot restrictions for your Linux environment.
+On mainstream x86 GNU/Linux distributions there is a third and universal option: disable all Secure Boot restrictions for your GNU/Linux environment.
 You can initiate this process by running ``mokutil --disable-validation``; this will tell you to create a one-time password, which is safe to write down.
 Now restart; right after your BIOS performed all self-tests the bootloader Shim will